poissonconsulting/kootlake/README.md

 Kokanee datasets for Kootenay Lake.
 The data is provided by the Ministry of Forests, Lands and Natural Resources Operations, British Columbia.

+It includes the `kl_estimate_na()` function to estimate missing variable values from a predictor using a linear model.
+By default it estimates missing Bull Trout redd counts for Kaslo Creek using the resistivity counter counts.

 ## Installation

 `kootlake` is available from GitHub